daedaluschan/HKGathering/README.md

 # HKGathering

-This is a telegram bot used to collect preference from different group chat attendee and decide for a commonly agreed proposal.
+This is a telegram bot used to collect preference from different group chat attendees and come to a commonly agreed proposal.
 It works like a poll bot, except:

 * It is in Traditional Chinese (正體中文)
 * People have the flexibility to vote on multiple choice